What is a GPU Database?

 Analytic efficiency: The ability to process data in real time.

-The ability to do real-time data exploration and ingest more data faster make GPU databases attractive to data scientists and engineers working on machine learning algorithms.
+The ability to do real-time data exploration and ingest more data faster make analytical databases powered by GPUs attractive to data scientists and engineers working on machine learning algorithms.
 Speedy queries can reduce a data scientist’s wait time from hours to minutes — or even from minutes to milliseconds.
 This can also result in reduced IT costs and energy consumption.

 Many databases are open source by design, which allows them to support a broad range of data analytics environments.
 Open source designs for analytics databases include the following features: